The Art of Verbal Joust

 The Birth of Balagtasan

 During the American occupation of the Philippines, poetry was more than a personal art for the enjoyment of a small circle of initiates.
 At that time, it was a popular art practiced by highly skilled craftsmen for the delight and enjoyment of a broad and sophisticated public.
-From common places like houses and marketplaces to the more luxurious establishments like theater houses and operas, poetry was and is a way for most Filipinos to find artistic inspirations out of a bleak era.
+From common places like houses and marketplaces to the more luxurious establishments like theater houses and operas, poetry was and is a way for most Filipinos to find artistic inspirations (an escapism or coping mechanism, if you will) out of a bleak and depressive era.

 Celebrating another prolific Filipino poet's birthday days before the actual event, it was coined from the last name of a highly-skilled, highly revered poet named Francisco Balagtas (also known as Francisco Baltasar).
 He was one of the prolific and well-known, prominent figures during the Spanish colonial era of the country, and is widely known today as the principal author of Florante and Laura - an epic written in awit (a type of Filipino poem consisting of twelve syllables and four stanzas) considered to be one of the country's most important and influential piece of Tagalog/Filipino literature.